Zhuo Zhang 张倬

 📬 If you're a potential Ph.D. student interested in working with me, please drop me an email with (1) your CV and (2) a brief overview of your research interests and relevant background.

 🧩 For undergraduate and master's students at Columbia who want to work with me, please visit the Security Labyrinth to get started!
+You are also welcome to drop me an email with subject line "Research Internship Application - [Your Name]" to discuss potential research opportunities.

 The best way to reach me is via email at [email protected].